-Name Description System S ummary It displays the connection status of each port of the switch: indicates that the port is connected to a device, and indicates that the port is not connected to a device.
+Name Description System Summary It displays the connection status of each port of the switch: indicates that the port is connected to a device, and indicates that the port is not connected to a device.
 Utilization Rate It displays the CPU and memory utilization of the switch.
-System T ime It displays the system time of the switch.
-Uptime It displays the time during which this switch is operating since the last reboot.
+System Time Uptime It displays the system time of the switch.
+It displays the time during which this switch is operating since the last reboot.
 Device Name It displays the name of the switch.
-You can click 🖉 to modify it.
-The default name is G5328P.
+You can click \angle to modify it.
 Device Info Device Location It displays the location of the switch.
 You can click 🖉 to modify it.
-The default location is Shenzhen. ΙΠΤΟ Firmware Version It displays the firmware version of the switch.
+Device iiiio Firmware Version It displays the firmware version of the switch.
 Hardware Version It displays the hardware version of the switch.
+MAC Address It displays the MAC address of the switch.

-Name Description MAC Address It displays the MAC address of the switch.
-Device IP Address It displays the IP address of the default VLAN of the switch.
+Name Description VLAN1 IP Address It displays the IP address of the default VLAN of the switch.
 The computer belonging to the default VLAN can log in to the web UI of the switch using this IP address.
-Device SN It displays the serial number of the switch.
+DNS Assignment Type You can modify the DNS assignment type by clicking Auto: The DNS server address is automatically assigned.
+Manual: Set the DNS server address manually.
+Primary DNS It displays the primary/secondary DNS server address of the switch.
+Secondary DNS You can click 🙎 to modify it.
+Device SN It displays the device SN info of the switch.